rule

 Text 14

-Thus informed by the godly went the most powerful one born from the lotus, o King, in the company of Bhrigu, Daksha and others to the place of penance of the daitya lord.
+Thus being informed by the godly souls, the most powerful person, he who was born on the lotus, oh King, accompanied by Bhrigu, Daksha and others, went to the place of penance of the daitya lord.

 Thus informed by the godly went the most powerful one born from the lotus, o King, in the company of Bhrigu, Daksha and others to the place of penance of the daitya lord.
 (Vedabase)